gbmhunter/blog/content/electronics/components/capacitors.md

     \( C \) = the capacitance of the capacitor, and again, choice of units is up to the manufacturer<br>
 </p>

+{{% note %}}
-Note how when specified this way, the current is **completely independent on voltage**.
+When specified this way, the current is **completely independent on voltage**.
 The leakage current for electrolytic super-caps in the range of 1 to 100F is typically 0.5C (mA), where C is the rated capacitance in Farads.
+{{% /note %}}

 The leakage current for MLCC capacitors is specified by an **insulation resistance**.
 To work out the leakage current, you just use Ohm's law as follows: